Chart Color Schemes

 Infrastructure

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified ten projects likely to affect the area.
-Notable ones include The Yards, Bomaderry High School Upgrade, Landcom Bomaderry Build-to-Rent Apartments, and SCaRP - Bomaderry Sporting Complex Redevelopment.
+AreaSearch identified ten projects potentially influencing the area.
+Key projects are The Yards, Bomaderry, Bomaderry High School Upgrade, Landcom Bomaderry Build-to-Rent Apartments, and SCaRP - Bomaderry Sporting Complex Redevelopment.
 Below is a list of those most relevant.

 Professional plan users can use the search below to filter and access additional projects.